*Individual results may vary

 - Two rings around the areola in a doughnut shape, which is ideal for women with small breasts and minimal scarring

-- Around the areola and down to the breast crease in a lollipop shape
+- Around the areola and down to the breast crease “lollipop lift”

-- A lollipop shape with an additional incision along the breast crease for an anchor shape, ideal for breasts with significant sagging
+- A “lollipop lift” with an additional incision along the breast crease for an anchor shape, ideal for breasts with significant sagging

-Although a breast lift is considered a safe procedure for ideal candidates, there are certain risks associated with any type of surgical procedure, which may include bleeding, infection, reaction to anesthesia or permanent scarring.
-These risks can be reduced by choosing an experienced surgeon to perform your procedure and by following the surgeon’s instructions before and after treatment.
+A breast lift is a safe procedure for ideal candidates.
+Although, there are certain risks with any type of surgical procedure.
+These may include bleeding, infection, or temporary or permanent numbness in the nipple or areola.
+There may also be uneven positioning or shape of breasts or nipples, unsatisfactory scarring.
+You can reduce these risks by choosing an experienced surgeon to perform your procedure.
+Patients should also follow the surgeon’s instructions before and after treatment.